Jonathan2251/nc/source/npu.rst

 The purpose of iree is:

-- Connect to gpu with iree-to-spirv.
+- Connect gpu with iree-to-spirv.

 Both purpose of mlir and iree is: